Counseling for the Too Loud, Too Sensitive, Too Much

 ✨ If there’s a topic you’d like to see covered here, or if something sparks a question, feel free to reach out—I’d love to hear from you.

-This video is great for kid OR adults and highlights several versions of grounding techniques.
+This video is great for kids OR adults and highlights several versions of grounding techniques.

 Frequently Asked Questions About Online Therapy